-Assuming that proficiency requirements have been satisfied, a minimum of 32 semester hours is required for graduation in the M.Ed. program.
-36 semester hours is required for graduation in the MSA program.
+Assuming that proficiency requirements have been satisfied, a minimum of 34 semester hours is required for graduation in the M.Ed. program.

 A student's academic load for any given term is subject to reduction or limitation by the director of graduate programs for poor scholarship or excessive work responsibilities outside of school hours.
 Students who wish to take more than 12 credit hours in a given term must obtain permission from the director of graduate programs.